Common Real-World Decode Issues When Using Codable (Part 1)

 while !unkeyedContainer.isAtEnd {

-// The internal pointer of unkeyedContainer will automatically point to the next object after the decode operation
+// The internal pointer of unkeyedContainer automatically moves to the next element after decode

-// Until it points to the end, indicating the traversal is complete
+// When it reaches the end, it means the iteration is complete

 if let id = try? unkeyedContainer.decode(Int.self) {